Sher-Chowdhury/wordpress-codingbee/README.md

 A text widget called "Search" will exist, and this script will add some text into it (but need to select the 'text' tab first)

 xvfb-run python3.6 configure-search-widget.py s ${wp_web_admin_username} ${wp_web_admin_user_password} ${content}

+No further configurations are required.
+Everything else stays the same.
+I.e. don't click on any further checkboxes, dropdown list, or tabs.